go-baa/render/README.md

 # render
-a powerful template engine than default render of baa.
+a template engine better than default render of baa.

 ## Features